-- First, a personal device may be a computer, mobile phone, tablet, Kindle, iPad, smartwatch, or other connected device such as a cloud back-up, flash-drive, or external hard drive. - Second, any e-mail used to conduct government business is a record, even if it is sent or received by an employee's personal e-mail account. - Third, you must ensure any public records are properly retained if you transition to a new device. - And lastly, materials on your personal device that are purely personal property with no relation to state business are not public records.
+- First, a personal device may be a computer, mobile phone, tablet, iPad, smartwatch, or other connected device such as a cloud back-up, flash-drive, or external hard drive. - Second, any e-mail used to conduct government business is a record, even if it is sent or received by an employee's personal e-mail account. - Third, use of personal email accounts to conduct government business is strongly discouraged and may be prohibited by your agency. - Lastly, you must ensure any public records are properly retained if you transition to a new device.